AdamBoley/The-Space-Marine-Legions/README.md

 When adding the images, it was noted that not all of the images are of the same dimensions.
 This is probably due to the images being acquired from different sources.
 Broadly speaking, the images of legionaries come in two different sizes - roughly 120px wide by 200px high, and 135px wide by 200px high, with a pixel or two difference.
 When viewed in the image galleries, this was jarring.
 This was eventually solved by cutting down the number of images and only using those of a consistent height and width, and possessing a white background.

 The commits made from the 12th of February to the 19th of February may be confusing, as I was constantly adding and removing images.
 Those that were removed were considered unsuitable.
 Hence, the flow of the project's development may appear disrupted around this point, though I was working around variable image qualities and a lot of a consideration about what images were suitable was needed.

+## **Future work**

+Since this project only uses HTML and CSS, a working contact form that actually allows a user to send me a message would be an excellent feature to add.

+Per the wireframes for the content pages, buttons that scroll the images in the image galleries back and forth were originally envisioned.
+However, research into this showed that this was only possible using JavaScript, such as [in this tutorial](https://www.youtube.com/watch?v=82f07Xf0xgE).
+Once I have learned JavaScript, buttons may be added.

+The Warhammer 40k Horus Heresy setting includes background information on many other organisations, such as the Titans Legions, the Mechanicum and the Imperial Household.
+These should proves excellent additions to the site.

+When locating the images of legionaries for the image galleries, many images of vehicles were located.
+These proved to be quite small in comparison to the images of legionaries, so they were omitted.
+A good future aim would be to find a way to add these into the image galleries, possibly into a separate image gallery and increase their size.

 ## **Technologies**